Professor William A. Schabas (Canada/Ireland) – COURSE DIRECTOR

 He has taught and researched extensively on criminal and international law, geopolitics and international relations in many academic institutions including the Luiss Guido Carli University in Rome, the Second University of Napoli, and the University of Rome Tor Vergata.
 He is honorary professor of Criminal Law at the University of Buenos Aires and at the Arben Zylifari Academy in Tirana.

-Professor Diane Maria Amann (USA)
+Professor Diane Maria Amann (USA/Ireland)

 Emily & Ernest Woodruff Chair in International Law and Faculty Co-Director of the Dean Rusk International Law Center, University of Georgia School of Law, USA